 Make separate lists for discretionary and non-discretionary expenses

-The next thing to do is to list all your expenses in the past one or two months.
+The next thing to do is to list all your expenses for the past one or two months.
 Your expenses can be divided into two categories; discretionary and non-discretionary.
 Discretionary expenses are those expenses incurred by choice and are voluntary.

-Examples include money spent on eating at a fancy restaurant, going to the movies, or going to a live concert.
 Non-discretionary expenses, on the other hand, cannot be avoided.
 They are necessary bills and part of your daily life.
-Examples include rent and mortgage payments.

-This division is necessary to make healthier decisions as you can identify what and where you can trim your spending to stay within your financial capacity.
+This division is necessary to make healthier decisions, as you can identify what and where you can trim your spending to stay within your financial capacity.

 Add a contingency